HarshitKaushik/java-cheat-sheet/README.md

 - When a program runs, Java should know which line of code has to be run first. public static void main(String[] args) is the first method that is run when a program is executed.

-> Java, like any other programming language, is particular about syntax!!
+> Java, like any other programming language, is particular about syntax!

-### Using Java and JavaC
+### Using Java and Javac
-There are two steps involved in running a Java Program
+There are two steps involved in running a Java Program.
 - Compilation
 - Execution